hakonanes/texeval2mtex/README.md

 $ python texeval2mtex.py example_data/polefigure_intensities.res 4
 ```

+The last argument, 4, specifies the number of pole figures in the RES-file.

 ### requirements.txt

 Necessary Python libraries.
 Install into current Conda environment manually, or otherwise using